the school for conflict analysis & resolution

 INDONESIA-U.S. YOUTH LEADERSHIP PROGRAM

-I am the Director of the I-US-YLP, a program sponsored by the U.S. Department of State that brings high school-aged youth from the U.S. to Indonesia, and Indonesian youth to the U.S., for month-long overlapping exchanges.
-The program is free for participants who are selected, and focuses on developing leadership and conflict resolution skills.
+I was the Director of the I-US-YLP, a program sponsored by the U.S. Department of State that brought high school-aged youth from the U.S. to Indonesia, and Indonesian youth to the U.S., for month-long overlapping exchanges.
+The program was free for participants, and focused on developing leadership and conflict resolution skills.

 I have delivered talks and workshops on curricular innovation across the U.S. and internationally.
-I have collaborated with the United States Agency for International Development on designing training modules on Women, Peace and Security and on integrating gender perspectives into their core conflict assessment curriculum.
+I have collaborated with the United States Agency for International Development on designing training modules on Women, Peace and Security and on integrating gender perspectives into their core conflict assessment and conflict-sensitive aid curricula.